Alondono97/Markov_Sentence_Generator/README.md

 ## How to use:
 * Fork the repo and run `python3 generator.py`
-* If you cd into the Trump_Simulator directory, it will work the same way If you want to use a different .txt file, currently you'll have to go into the generator.py file and change the line
+* If you cd into the Trump_Simulator directory, it will work the same way.

+If you want to use a different .txt file, currently you'll have to go into the generator.py file and change the line

 `parsed_text = generate_occurrence_dict(<corpus.txt>)`